VMB-Devnet/meraki-l3-fw-rules-compliance/README.md

 ![cicd-schedule-run](https://raw.githubusercontent.com/VMB-Devnet/meraki-l3-fw-rules-compliance/main/images/test-schedule-run.png)

 - You will now see the Bash output from your runner.
-This should look something like below if it has updated your template rules.
+This should look something like below if it has updated your template rules:

 ![cicd-schedule-bash](https://raw.githubusercontent.com/VMB-Devnet/meraki-l3-fw-rules-compliance/main/images/cicd-schedule-bash.png)